freenas/freenas-docs/userguide/api.rst

 SSL certificate, change *False* to *True*.

 **Lines 8-16:** set the values for the user being created.
-The `"Users" resource
+The `:guilabel:`Users` resource
 <http://api.freenas.org/resources/account.html#users>`_ describes this
 in more detail.
-Allowed parameters are listed in the "JSON Parameters" section of that resource.
+Allowed parameters are listed in the :guilabel:`JSON Parameters` section of that resource.
 Since this resource creates a FreeBSD user, the values entered must be valid for a FreeBSD user account.
 :numref:`Table %s <api_json_parms_tab>`
 summarizes acceptable values.
 This resource uses JSON, so the boolean values are *True* or *False*.